College Student Success

 Specs: Max 80 minutes timed administration.

-- 25 minutes allotted for 74 Agree-Disagree survey style college success mindset attribute belief, value, and expectation statements.
+- 25 minutes allotted for 74 Likert-style Agree-Disagree items – college success mindset attribute belief, value, and expectation statements.

-- 55 minutes allotted for 40 engaging, college student focused scenario-based reasoning skill demonstration questions.
+- 55 minutes allotted for 40 engaging, college student focused scenario-based reasoning skill evaluation questions.

 Results Reported (Actionable Metrics):